 Works with Alexa Security Best Practices

-The Works with Alexa program recommends that developers implement all reasonable security measures to prevent unauthorized access to the Alexa service and your products.
+Amazon recommends that developers implement all reasonable security measures to prevent unauthorized access to the Alexa service and your products.
+When you design your products for the Works with Alexa (WWA) certification program, keep security in mind and follow these security best practices.

-Use the following guidance to help ensure that your products meet security best practices:
+Follows these guidelines to make sure that your products meet security best practices:

 Use secure software update distribution, incorporating cryptographic signing, so that only authentic and authorized updates are applied to devices.

-Have a software maintenance update strategy that specifically defines how software updates will be created and distributed within a reasonable period of discovery when vulnerabilities are identified.
+Have a software maintenance update strategy when vulnerabilities are identified.
+The strategy must specifically define how to create software updates and distribute the updates within a reasonable period of discovery of the vulnerability.

-Include information on your website on how security researchers can notify you of a security vulnerability.
+On your product website, include information about how security researchers can notify you of a security vulnerability.

 Develop and implement a security response plan that addresses a range of potential security incidents.